diogotcorreia/master-thesis/docs/content/ch05-results.typ

   kind: raw,
 )

-With regards to the _Not Vulnerable_ issues, there were many reasons for them to be deemed not vulnerable, as shown in @fg:not-vuln-issue-reasons.
+With regard to the _Not Vulnerable_ issues, there were many reasons for them to be deemed not vulnerable, as shown in @fg:not-vuln-issue-reasons.
 During manual labeling,
 an issue can be assigned one or more reasons for not being considered vulnerable,